Open Data Hub logo

 3. Click Stop server.

-1. Click the Stop all servers button.
+1. Click the Stop all workbenches button.

 2. Click OK to confirm stopping all servers.